True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 A defendant found guilty but mentally ill would receive psychiatric treatment and, upon recovery, would serve out a prison sentence rather than be released.

-The idea for a fourth plea option was introduced to the legislature in the spring of 1980 by Rep. Peter Katic, D-Hammond, who told The Times the bill was influenced by the trial of Leonard Smith.
+The idea for a fourth plea option was introduced to the legislature in the spring of 1980 by state Rep. Peter Katic, D-Hammond, who told The Times the bill was influenced by the trial of Leonard Smith.

 Katic claimed Leonard Smith bragged before a Lake County Sheriff's policeman he had "beat the system" after the jury determined he was not guilty by insanity.